ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # truncate - shrink or extend file size
 truncate --size 1 foofile  # only keep the first byte of file, truncate rest

+# mkdir - make a dir
+mkdir -p middir/finaldir    # -p will create any intermediate dirs that might not exist

 # cp - copy
 cp -al dirA dirB  # recursively hardlink everything in dirA to dirB